Elementary & Middle Teachers

 Certification and Qualification Details

-All teachers in BC Education must be certified to teach with the Ministry of Education’s Teacher Regulation Branch.
+All elementary and middle school teachers in BC Education must be certified to teach with the Ministry of Education’s Teacher Regulation Branch.
 In some cases when a certified teacher is not able to be hired, a letter of permission may be obtained.
 These letters of permission allow an individual to teach within the system for up to one year at a time without their certification.

 Remote and Rural Allowance